movd/k0s-ansible/README.md

 # k0s Ansible Playbook

-Create a Kubernetes Cluster using Ansible and k0s.
+Create a Kubernetes Cluster using Ansible and vanilla upstream Kubernetes distro [k0s](https://github.com/k0sproject/k0s)

 This playbook is largely based on the extensive and outstanding work of the contributors of [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and, of course, [kubespray](https://github.com/kubernetes-sigs/kubespray).
-I put it together to learn about Ansible and the new single binary and vanilla upstream Kubernetes distro [k0s](https://github.com/k0sproject/k0s).

 ## Included Playbooks